graben1437/titan1.0.1.kafka/README.md

 `mvn clean install -DskipTests=true` issued from $TITAN_HOME is typically sufficient.

-Core code changes were made to Titan to provide the demonstrated function, so a complete Titan build is provided rather than a delta update.

 **2)** Install a Kafka cluster (and its prerequisites).
 [Kafka Quickstart Instructions](http://kafka.apache.org/documentation.html#quickstart)